JoaoVallePereira/Florida_Dolphins/README.md

 Resilience of dolphin foraging cultures facing climate and habitat changes

 Valle-Pereira, J.V.S [![](https://orcid.org/sites/default/files/images/orcid_16x16.png)](http://orcid.org/0000-0002-1880-9495); Cantor, M. [![](https://orcid.org/sites/default/files/images/orcid_16x16.png)](http://orcid.org/0000-0002-0019-5106), Torres, L. *In prep*.

-ORIGINAL DATA FOLDER IS HIDDEN FOR THE MOMENT!!!!!!!!!!

-## If you are reading this message that means that the available data to run the codes is a randomized subset of the original data, it has the same structure with fewer individuals and sampled nodes ##

 ## Contents